ACK-J/SSL-PG-GAN/README.md

 # Testing
  `python3 test_discriminator.py <path to out-of-sample image directory> <id of training round>`
 - You can find the training round by going to `results/` directory.
 The number at the beginning of each directory identifies each training session.

 ## Comments and Tips
 - It is not advised to run this code in a VM or a docker container due to the fact that it is tricky to pass graphics cards into them and have them function properly.
-This is not to say that it isn't possible just that it may be time consuming.
+This is not to say that it isn't possible just that it may be time-consuming.